Foundry81/docker-compose/mailpit/README.md

 ## Purpose
 This stack exists to support application development and lab environments where email needs to be observed, not trusted.

+The web UI is intended to be accessed via a reverse proxy; SMTP is expected to remain within a trusted network boundary.

 Mailpit is used here as a drop-in SMTP sink:

 - Applications send mail normally